-How Bluelene founder discovered powerful skin effects of anti-aging methylene blue
+The powerful skin benefits of methylene blue

-The skincare industry never stands still for long so it should be no surprise that there is a new kid on the block, and it’s setting out to rival retinoids for its ability to affect skin cell behaviour without causing irritation.
+The skincare industry never stands still for long so it should be no surprise that there is a new kid on the block, and it’s setting out to rival retinoids for its ability to affect skin cell behavior without causing irritation.

 I was becoming increasingly aware of the potential of methylene blue, which is essentially a chemical antioxidant.

-It’s commonly used as a dye as well as an antifungal cleaner for fish tanks, but its unique properties mean it’s also being used to treat a variety of health conditions, including a rare blood disorder.
+It’s commonly used as a dye as well as an anti-fungal cleaner for fish tanks, but its unique properties mean it’s also being used to treat a variety of health conditions, including a rare blood disorder.

 What methylene blue can do for skin